neooriginal/WorldEndArchive/README.md

 ## 👥 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+This project represents a collective effort to preserve human knowledge.
+Please feel free to submit a Pull Request to improve our digital ark.

 ## 🚨 Emergency Usage

-In case of actual civilization collapse:
+In case of severe infrastructure disruption or societal instability:

-1. Ensure you have a working computer with NodeJS runtime
+1. Use battery, solar, or generator power to run a computer with this software
-2. Start the server: `npm start`
+2. Start the server: `npm start` (if Node.js is available)
 3. Access knowledge through the web interface at http://localhost:3000
-4. Generator power recommended for extended usage in post-grid scenarios
+4. If Node.js is unavailable, use the standalone version in the `/standalone` folder
+5. Share your knowledge database with trusted communities to strengthen collective resilience

+Remember: Information that seems mundane today may be irreplaceable tomorrow.

 ## 📄 License